hpesoj/gsl-pointers/README.md

 auto x = foo(); // `decltype(x)` is `indirect<int>`
 ```

 `indirect<T>` has pointer-like indirection semantics, while `T&` has reference-like direct-access semantics.
 Thus, you would not want to use `indirect` when you wished to provide _direct_ access to an object, like when implementing `operator[]` for an array type.
-You _may_ want to use `indirect` if you wish to provide a pointer-like indirect handle to an object; in this case you may also wish to return a `indirect<T> const` to prevent the caller from accidentally assigning to the temporary:
+You _may_ want to use `indirect` if you wish to provide a pointer-like indirect handle to an object; in this case you may also wish to return an `indirect<T> const` to prevent the caller from accidentally assigning to the temporary:
 ```c++
 indirect<int> const foo() { … }